MSTADreamTeam/MSTA/README.md

 *	Predict function: function that gives a Y given a X
 *	Select data function: manual or algo way to select variables from the main dataset
 *	Train function: function that will train and calibrate the model on a Y and X subsets of obs
+*  Hyperparams Calibration: this function will calibrate the hyperparameters of the algorithm (chekc last paragraph of this part)

 They will all be calibrated and called using the same syntax and then the same arguments.
 The algos will be coded as subclass of the generic algo class, with overloaded methods.
 Here are a sample of possible algos: